- Oilfield Experience

 In Midland County, Texas an operator used a 5-well pad to test the effectiveness of the SHIELD BOND spacer system to achieve cement returns on the typically problematic intermediate (9 5/8-in.) casing strings.
 Historically, getting cement to circulate to the surface when cementing intermediate casings in Midland County has been a challenge.

-Replace conventional spacer (water) with the SHIELD BOND (Wellbore Shielding®) spacer system.
-The effectiveness of SHIELD BOND system was to be tested by comparing the results of the intermediate cement jobs pumped with and without SHIELD BOND spacer.
+The cementing service provider replaced conventional spacer (water) with the SHIELD BOND (Wellbore Shielding®) spacer system.
+The effectiveness of SHIELD BOND system was tested by comparing the results of the intermediate cement jobs pumped with and without SHIELD BOND spacer.
+On two of the five jobs, SHIELD BOND was pumped ahead of the cement.
+On the three other jobs, water was utilized as the spacer.

-The primary KPI for this field trial was achieving cement returns back to the surface.
-On two of the five jobs, SHIELD BOND was pumped ahead of the cement and on three jobs, water was utilized as the spacer.
+The primary KPI for this field trial was to achieve cement returns back to the surface.

-The five wells on this pad had total depths ranging from 5162-ft. to 7465-ft. and the mud weight was a consistent 10 lb/gal.
-On the water spacer cement jobs, the lead cement density was 11 lb/gal and the tail cement density varied from 13.2-14.2 lb/gal.
+13.2-14.2 lb/gal.
 On the SHIELD BOND jobs, the lead cement density was only reduced to 11.9 lb/gal and the tail cement density was a heavier 14.8 lb/gal.
 The water volumes were 20, 40 and 50 bbls.
-In both the SHIELD BOND jobs and, the density was 10 lb/gal and the spacer volume was 50 bbls.
+On both the SHIELD BOND jobs, and the density was 10 lb/gal and the spacer volume was 50 bbls.